Email Tracking for Gmail: The Ultimate Sales Guide

 *Follow-ups based on clicks can be automated with Mixmax.

 The market is bursting with email tracking solutions.
-While Gmail's built-in read receipts are helpful, sometimes the sales game demands a sharper edge.
+While Gmail's built-in read receipts are helpful, sometimes the sales game demands a sharper edge with advanced email tracking features.

 Here’s what you should look for when choosing an email tracking tool for your team.